corda/corda-docs-portal/content/en/docs/cenm/1.2/certificate-revocation.md

 reason
 Revocation reason (as specified in the java.security.cert.CRLReason).
-The following values are allowed.
+The following values are allowed: